wcmc-research-informatics/docker-brat/README.md

 docker ps

 - To start a stopped container
-docker start <Container ID or name>
+docker start Container_ID

 -- To stop a running container
-docker stop <Container ID or name>
+docker stop Container_ID

 Executing on an running container, say to go to a bash terminal
 docker exec -it <Container ID> bash